BurugulaVivekVardhanGoud/AI-Gym-Poster-Angle/README.md

 Ensure your camera is properly set up to capture the movements.
 The script will display the detected angles on the screen.

-#Libraries Used
+# Libraries Used
-python
 import mediapipe as mp

 import cv2

 import numpy as np

 import matplotlib.pyplot as plt

-# draw landmarks & connections to screen
+# Draw landmarks & connections to screen
 mp_drawing = mp.solutions.drawing_utils

-# import Pose model
+# Import Pose model
 mp_pose = mp.solutions.pose

-#Acknowledgements
+# Acknowledgements

-The pose estimation model is provided by Mediapipe.// OpenCV for image processing capabilities.//
+The pose estimation model is provided by Mediapipe.

+OpenCV for image processing capabilities.

-Numpy for efficient numerical operations.//
+Numpy for efficient numerical operations.

-Matplotlib for visualizing the detected angles.//
+Matplotlib for visualizing the detected angles.